 For instance, in the Netherlands (population about 17 million), which does not have a separate small claims procedure - cases below a value of EUR 25 000 are litigated before the small claim sections of the general first instance court ("sector kanton"), and representation by a lawyer is not needed there - the number of such monetary claims in 2016 was 427 000, of which more than 300 000 were cases by default.
 Judgment was delivered in 19 days on average.
-Such procedures are streamlined, in such a way that as soon as the notification is received and registered by administrative staff, formalities are checked, a judgment will be prepared based on a template, which is prepared and drafted, to be signed by the judge, who in fact only very superficially verifies and checks the draft as he is able to rely on his experienced and well-trained staff.
+Such procedures are streamlined, in such a way that as soon as the statement of claim and its proof of notification (in fact the old fashioned writ of summons served by a bailiff) is received and registered by administrative staff, formalities are checked, a judgment will be prepared based on the basis of a template, which is prepared and drafted, to be signed by the judge, who in fact only very superficially verifies and checks the draft as long lasting experience shows that he is can rely on his experienced and well-trained staff.